 - (a) Define the heat capacity C and the specific heat capacity c. - (b) State and use the equations $Q = C\Delta\theta$ and $Q = mc\Delta\theta$ where Q represent the heat transferred and m is the mass. - (c) Describe simple experimental setups and procedures required to measure the specific heat capacity of a metal and of a liquid using an electrical heating method.
 The method should emphasise the conservation of energy but should not involve constant flow techniques.
 Identification of experimental error is expected even though the calculations of heat losses to the surroundings will not be examined. - (d) Define the latent heat and the specific latent heat of fusion and vaporization. - (e) State and use the equation Q = mL where L is the specific latent heat. - (f) Describe the experimental setup and procedure required to measure the latent heat of vaporization using an electrical heating method.
 The method should emphasise the conservation of energy.
+Identification of
-Identification of experimental error is expected even though calculations of heat losses will not be examined.

-3.2 Energy transfer

-3.2.1 Energy transfer by mechanical and electrical processes

-- (a) Determine whether work is done on (by) a system and relate this to energy transferred to (from) the system that is not due to a temperature difference. - (b) Define and use a sign convention of the candidate's choice to distinguish between work done on or by the system. - (c) State and use an equation relating the work done at constant pressure to the pressure and the change in volume.

-3.2.2 The first law of thermodynamics

-- (a) Define internal energy in terms of the sum of the kinetic energy and potential energy within the system. - (b) State the first law of thermodynamics - (c) State and use an equation representing the first law of thermodynamics identifying the symbols used. - (d) Define and use a sign convention of the candidate's choice to distinguish between increases and decreases in internal energy. - (e) Determine how the internal energy of a system changes with a change in temperature and with a change in phase. - (f) Apply the first law of thermodynamics to a gas enclosed in a cylinder with moveable piston and boiling of a liquid.

-3.2.3 Isochoric and isobaric processes involving gases

-- (a) Define isochoric (isovolumetric) and isobaric processes - (b) Apply the first law of thermodynamics to an isochoric (isovolumetric) process ($\Delta W = 0$) process and an isobaric process.

-3.2.4 Pressure-volume (p-V) graphs involving gases

-- (a) Use p-V graphs to illustrate isochoric and isobaric processes. - (b) Recognize the area under a p-V graph as the work done on or by a system.

-3.3 Heat transfer

-3.3.1 Heat transfer mechanisms

-(a) Identify and describe qualitatively conduction, convection, radiation and evaporation as modes of heat transfer.
+Content Learning outcomes and comments experimental error is expected even though calculations of heat losses will not be examined.
+3.2 Energy transfer 3.2.1 Energy transfer by mechanical and electrical processes Candidates should be able to: (a) Determine whether work is done on (by) a system and relate this to energy transferred to (from) the system that is not due to a temperature difference. (b) Define and use a sign convention of the candidate's choice to distinguish between work done on or by the system. (c) State and use an equation relating the work done at constant pressure to the pressure and the change in volume.
+3.2.2 The first law of thermodynamics Candidates should be able to: (a) Define internal energy in terms of the sum of the kinetic energy and potential energy within the system. (b) State the first law of thermodynamics (c) State and use an equation representing the first law of thermodynamics identifying the symbols used. (d) Define and use a sign convention of the candidate's choice to distinguish between increases and decreases in internal energy. (e) Determine how the internal energy of a system changes with a change in temperature and with a change in phase. (f) Apply the first law of thermodynamics to a gas enclosed in a cylinder with moveable piston and boiling of a liquid.
+3.2.3 Isochoric and isobaric processes involving gases Candidates should be able to: (a) Define isochoric (isovolumetric) and isobaric processes (b) Apply the first law of thermodynamics to an isochoric (isovolumetric) process (ΔW = 0) process and an isobaric process.
+3.2.4 Pressure-volume (p-V) graphs involving gases Candidates should be able to: (a) Use p-V graphs to illustrate isochoric and isobaric processes. (b) Recognize the area under a p-V graph as the work done on or by a system.
+3.3 Heat transfer 3.3.1 Heat transfer mechanisms Candidates should be able to:(a) Identify and describe qualitatively conduction, convection, radiation and evaporation as modes of heat transfer.

-4. Materials

-4.1 Forces, stresses and strains
+- 4. Materials - 4.1 Forces, stresses and strains